madang01/gitmadang/README.md

 (1) English version

- Sinnori framework is a message driven development framework with a simple structure of server / client based input -> processing -> output.
+ Codda is an RPC development framework that adopts message driven development methodology.

 Message driven development is a development method in which roles and responsibilities are separated between the server and the client

 so that the server and the client can work independently,